code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-19-apache-kafka-download-installation.md

 .\bin\windows\kafka-server-start.bat .\config\server.properties
 ```

-Kafka will generate a number of log statements at start-up as shown below.
+When starting, Kafka will generate a number of log statements as shown below.
 The last log entries will mention <var>'[Kafka Server 01], started'</var>.
 This means that a Kafka instance is up and running.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-kafka/apache-kafka-startup-trace.png" alt="apache kafka startup trace">